Artist Residency in Denver Botanic Gardens

 I am used to travel for work probably more than 10 years, but this mainly happens in between same locations.
 Denver, Colorado was a new destination to me, and I have just met with the Botanic Garden in Denver.

 After I have completed Ratibida columnifera, I didn’t have so much time to rest, as a new orchid species was waiting on my desk.
 Prof. Mark Wilson from Colorado Springs, brought me a new species of orchid is native to Colombia and Ecuador.
 Her genus is Pleurothallis, but I am also waiting her species name!
 After working on such fine details of Ratibida columnifera, I was fit to make such fine brush strokes.
 And there is no another way to work on such a delicate orchid species than the fine brushes strokes.
-My eyes were suffered but here she is, please click here and give a comment.
-Only good comments are acceptable =)
+My eyes were suffered but the painting is completed.

 So, during my residency in Denver Botanic Gardens, I have managed to complete 2 illustrations, and teach in a weekend workshop.
 I was satisfied with the amount of work of this residency.
 Just as it was, the aim was accomplished.
 But my luck still shined, and I even made to Annual Meeting of ASBA (American Society of Botanical Artists) in San Francisco.
 It was great pleasure to meet many artists and see some old friends.
 All the lectures was worth to listen, and the meeting was really active with many workshops and exhibitions.
 I am glad that I had a chance to join.